Lot Grading Information

 When does Lot Grading Season start and end?

 Inspections depend on weather conditions.
-Lot grading inspections are conducted between May 15th and October 15thevery year pending the Lot Grading Inspector can see the ground.
+Lot grading inspections are conducted between May 15th and October 15th every year pending the Lot Grading Inspector can see the ground.
 No new final grade certificates will be accepted after October 15th.

 How do I get my lot ready for a Final Grade Inspection?